From Ground to Sky: Architectures, Applications, and Challenges Shaping Low-Altitude Wireless Networks: Enabling Technologies and Potential Applications

 \subsubsection{Delay-Doppler Waveform}

 Delay-Doppler (DD) waveforms, including orthogonal time frequency space (OTFS) and its variants, were proposed in 2017 for reliable data transmission in highly dynamic wireless channels.
 Unlike conventional time-frequency (TF) domain modulation, OTFS modulates symbols in the two-dimensional DD domain\cite{yuan2023new}.
 Since the physical world merely experiences a slight change in a short time duration, it is expected that the DD parameters associated with the channel are almost unchanged during a short symbol interval.
-Relying on the DD channel representation, OTFS converts the time-varying channels into near time-invariant ones, providing significant resilience when the channels suffer from high Doppler shifts and rapid channel fluctuations.
-Equalization in this domain becomes simpler; even if the drone or the scatterers are moving, their effect is concentrated in a few DD bins over the packet duration.
+Relying on the DD channel representation, OTFS converts the time-varying channels into near time-invariant ones, providing significant resilience when the channels suffer from high Doppler shifts and rapid channel fluctuations\cite{wei2021orthogonal}.
+Even if the drone or the scatterers are moving, their effect is concentrated in a few DD bins over the packet duration, making equalization in the DD domain simpler.
 Furthermore, DD waveform leverages full path diversity (all reflected delays/Dopplers) to maximize throughput under motion.
-Importantly, the DD waveform inherently carries physical meaning: a symbol’s spreading in the time-frequency signal corresponds to probing a range of delays and Dopplers.
-Thus, a LAWN receiver can naturally extract range and velocity information of reflecting objects from the communication signal itself.
-However, the 2D transforms involved can be computationally intensive for large signal bandwidths or high-resolution delay-Doppler grids, which is challenging for maintaining low-latency links.
+Importantly, DD signaling carries direct physical meaning: a symbol’s spreading in the TF signal corresponds to probing a set of delays and Dopplers.
+As a result, a LAWN receiver can extract range- and velocity-related information of reflecting objects from the communication signal itself, making DD waveforms attractive for ISAC.
+From an implementation perspective, the original OTFS framework, built on 2D TF$\rightarrow$DD transformations, is compatible with existing multi-carrier modems through pre-/post-processing blocks.
+However, the required 2D transforms may become computationally intensive for large bandwidths or high-resolution DD grids, creating tension between robustness and low-latency operation.
+To address this, Zak-transform-based realizations can directly map the time-domain signal to the DD domain, bypassing explicit TF-domain processing and enabling more efficient implementations for latency-sensitive LAWN links.